toUpperCase78/intel-processors/README.md

-# intel-processors
+# Intel Processors

 **Datasets for All Manufactured Intel Processors**

 ![Intel Logo](https://i.ibb.co/SVqLYBK/intel-new-logo.png)

 Hello there!
-As a data scientist, here is my dataset project: **Intel Processors**.
-Thanks to these datasets altogether, one can realize how computers' central processing units have evolved within the last several decades, with regards to many features!
+As a data science enthusiast, here is my dataset project about **Intel Processors**.
+Thanks to these datasets altogether, one can realize how computers' central processing units (CPUs) have evolved within last two or three decades, with regards to many specifications along the way!

-This repo contains the datasets that involve all processors from **Core**, **Pentium**, **Celeron**, **Xeon**, **Xeon Phi**, **Itanium**, **Atom** and **Quark SoC** series Intel has ever manufactured.
+This repo contains the datasets that involve all processors from **Core**, **Core Ultra**, **Pentium**, **Celeron**, **Xeon**, **Xeon Phi**, **Itanium**, **Atom**, **Quark SoC** and other uncategorized series Intel has ever manufactured.

-All these info in the datasets are obtained from Intel ARK [website](https://ark.intel.com/content/www/tr/tr/ark.html).
+All these info in the datasets are obtained from Intel ARK [website](https://ark.intel.com/content/www/tr/tr/ark.html), by accessing each processor page by page and carefully inspecting each corresponding feature.

 ## Current Status

-Now the datasets are being updated to **version 1.6** to contain new features _Threads, Lithography and TDP,_ and new processors launched until **1st Quarter of 2023**, including **13th Generation Intel Core Processors**!
+Nowadays, the datasets are being updated to **Version 1.8** to contain these new features: _Code Name, Max Memory Size, Memory Types & Max Memory Speed._ This will include new processors which are launched until **1st Quarter of 2024**, typically including the era of **14th Generation Intel Core Processors**!

-Older datasets (such as v1.1 and some v1.2) will still exist and be moved to their specific folders for archive.
+Older datasets (v1.1, v1.2, and later v1.6) will still exist and be found under their specific folders for archiving.

-In the meantime, new comprehensive analyses are on the way to be published here with up-to-date information.
+In the meantime, I'm aware that it's been a long time since I didn't perform any analyses on these processors.
+Certainly, I'll upload them here once they're ready in the best possible period.

 ## Features

-The latest version (1.6) of current datasets contain these features below:
+The latest version **(1.8)** of current datasets contain these features below:

 - `Product`: Name of the manufactured processor
 - `Status`: Indicates the current status of the processor
 - `Release Date`: Shows when the processor has been released to PC manufacturers or individual users
+- `Code Name`: Indicates the architecture name for which the processor was designed under
 - `Cores`: The number of cores the processor has
 - `Threads`: The number of threads the processor has
-- `Lithography (nm)`: The number in nm, indicating the technology for the size of the features integrated on semi-conducting circuit
+- `Lithography (nm)`: The number in nanometer (nm), indicating the technology for the size of the features integrated on semi-conducting circuit
 - `Max.
 Turbo Freq.
-(GHz)`: The maximum clock speed the processor can reach, especially while on full load (in GHz)
+(GHz)`: The maximum clock speed the processor can reach, especially while on full load (in gigahertz)
 - `Base.
 Freq.
-(GHz)`: The base clock speed of the processor (in GHz)
+(GHz)`: The base clock speed of the processor (in gigahertz)
 - `TDP (W)`: The value of Thermal Design Power in Watts
-- `Cache (MB)`: The total cache capacity of the processor (in MB)
+- `Cache (MB)`: The total cache capacity of the processor (in megabytes)
 - `Cache Info`: Additional info about the cache
+- `Max Memory Size (GB)`: Refers to the maximum memory capacity supported by the processor (in gigabytes)
+- `Memory Types`: Shows the types of memories supported by the processor
+- `Max Memory Speed (MHz)`: Indicates the maximum memory speed supported by the processor (in megahertz)
 - `Integrated Graphics`: Shows the integrated graphic component used by the processor if exists

 ### Assumptions